xlandscape/CropProtection-Component/README.md

 xCropProtection currently supports the input scales `global` and `time/day, space/base_geometry`.
 xCropProtection currently supports the random variable scales `global`, `time/day`, `time/year`, `time/day, space/base_geometry` and `time/year, space/base_geometry`.
 This is an automatically generated documentation based on the available code and in-line documentation.
-The current version of this document is from 2024-11-06.
+The current version of this document is from 2025-01-27.

 ### Built with

 * Landscape Model core version 1.16.5
+* CropProtection-Component version 1.18.0
 * xCropProtection version 1.0

 ## Getting Started